 What can I substitute for ricotta cheese?

-If ricotta cheese isn’t available, you can substitute with cottage cheese, cream cheese, or for a vegan option, use blended tofu or cashew cheese.
+If you dont have ricotta you can use cottage cheese, cream cheese, or for vegan option try blended tofu or cashew cheese.

 Can I make spinach ravioli gluten-free?